bonitasoft/bonita-doc/md/tomcat-bundle.md

 * `server/lib/bonita`: extra libraries needed by Bonita.
 The following libraries are included: Bitronix JTA Transaction Manager, h2, SLF4J (required by Bitronix).
 * `server/request_key_utils`: folder containing script to generate license request keys (Subscription editions only).
 * `server/webapps/bonita.war`: the Bonita web application.
-* `setup/`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
+* `setup/`: a tool to manage Bonita Platform configuration, stored in database instead of filesystem.
 Also ships a tool to centralize all the required Tomcat bundle configuration.
 * `start-bonita.bat`: script to start the bundle on Windows.
 * `start-bonita.sh`: script to start the bundle on Linux.
 * `stop-bonita.bat`: script to stop the bundle on Windows.
 * `stop-bonita.sh`: script to stop the bundle on Linux.

 ::: info
-**Note:** Beginning with version 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
+**Note:** Beginning with version 7.3.0, Bonita Platform configuration, including the license file, is stored in the same database as the Bonita Engine data, namely in the `CONFIGURATION` table.
 The initialization of this configuration happens during `start-bonita.bat` (for Windows) or `start.bonita.sh` (for Linux) execution.
-Once initialized, to update this configuration, use the [*Platform setup tool*](BonitaBPM_platform_setup.md) embedded in Bonita BPM bundles.
+Once initialized, to update this configuration, use the [*Platform setup tool*](Bonita_platform_setup.md) embedded in Bonita bundles.
 :::

 ### Get and install a license (Subscription editions only)